menshikow/monologue/README.md

 ## The Architecture

-This project is a **hybrid-stack application** that demonstrates the full lifecycle of an AI product.
+This project is a **end-to-end** system that spans training, inference, and browser deployment

 ```md
 [ PyTorch Training ]  ->  [ Model Weights (.bin) ]  ->  [ Rust Engine (CPU) ]